Thursday, 26 January 2017

 It was finally defeated in the diocesan synods in April 2012 and was not brought back to the General Synod.
 The tally of dioceses was 26 against the Covenant and 18 for.

-The Anglican Church of Australia: Two years ago [30 June 2014], the General Synod adopted a resolution affirming openness to considering a covenant but without mention of the covenant currently on offer.
+The Anglican Church of Australia: Three years ago [30 June 2014], the General Synod adopted a resolution affirming openness to considering a covenant but without mention of the covenant currently on offer.

 Burma (Myanmar): has accepted the covenant.

-The Anglican Church of Canada: The Covenant has been sent to the dioceses and parishes for study, and a vote by the General Synod, which was expected two years ago , but this vote has now been postponed until this year .
+The Anglican Church of Canada: The Covenant has been sent to the dioceses and parishes for study, and a vote by the General Synod, which was expected three years ago , but this vote has now been postponed until last year .

 Japan: In May 2010, the General Synod agreed to move forward with considering the covenant, over-ruling a recommendation from the theological committee of the House of Bishops.